Last visit: June 16, 2024

 For local fare, the Chesapeake Crab Cake Company offers crabby delights.
 There’s an arepas stand AND a pupusas stand.
 Best burger is a shoot out between Shake Shack and Swizzler.
 Rocklands BBQ serves up smoked yummies and Hard Times Cafe offers all things chili.

-There’s a gourmet “haut dog” stand (also offering Bahn Mi), a really good Italian sausage and some killer tater tots.
-Enzo’s New York style pizza is available throughout the park.
+There’s a gourmet “haut dog” stand (also offering Bahn Mi), a really good Italian sausage and Korean hot dogs from Ssongs.
 Roaming Rooster (great Nashville hot sandwiches), Shake Shack, and Box Frites line a fine restaurant row in the rightfield club level.
+And if you love crepes as much as I do, the Eli Crêpes stand offers these delights in both savory and sweet varieties.

-My personal fave: Ben’s Chili Bowl’s Half Smoke “all the way”.
+My personal fave: While the savory crêpe almost took over the top slot, Ben’s Chili Bowl’s Half Smoke “all the way” still wins.
 It’s arguably the messiest yet tastiest encased meat treat at any yard.

 BEER 7/10